WRO2024TUMIAQP/WRO-2024-TUMIAQP/README.md

 ## 3.2 Ackerman Steering System

-The Ackerman steering system ensures that the front wheels follow different curved paths when turning, with the inner wheel turning at a sharper angle than the outer wheel.
-This system optimizes maneuverability in tight turns and prevents wheel slippage by reducing tire strain.
-In the context of WRO 2024, where the vehicle must follow complex paths and make 90° turns, the Ackerman geometry ensures that the car maintains its precision and stability during maneuvers, enhancing control on circuits with sharp curves.
+The Ackerman steering system ensures that the front wheels follow different curved paths, optimizing maneuverability and preventing slippage.
+In the WRO 2024, where the vehicle faces 90° turns, this geometry guarantees precision and stability.
+The MG995 servo motor, with a torque of 10 kg·cm and an angular precision of 0.2°, controls the Ackerman system by adjusting the wheel angles.
+Its high torque and precision enable extremely accurate turns, essential for fast and efficient maneuvers in the 90-degree turns we require.

 ![MODEL 3D](V-PHOTOS/SECOND-PROTOTYPE/OTHER-PHOTOS/ROBOT-3D/Ackerman-System.jpg)